 Some Good Things to Know

 Keep the area around succulents, especially rosette forms, free of built-up mulch, leaf debris, and anything that might hold moisture next to the base of the plant.
-A wet crown will lead to rotting and also attract snails.
-Overwatering also can cause rotting, especially if there is a series of cold, cloudy days.
+A wet crown will promote rot and attract snails.
+Overwatering can also cause rot, especially after a series of cold, cloudy days.

 Warmer weather causes rapid evaporation.
 Check your container plants for white salt buildup on the sides and bottoms of the pots.
 Remove it with a brush.

-Most succulents do well inside during the summer.
-However, do not put them too close to a window with much sun.
+Most succulents thrive indoors during the summer.
+However, do not place them too close to a window that receives direct sunlight.
 Water only when the soil is dry.

 "Low care" doesn't mean "no care."
-Check on your succulents' condition regularly to prevent or correct many of the things that keep them from looking their best.
+Check your succulents' condition regularly to prevent or correct issues that keep them from looking their best.

 Some succulents are winter growers and may appear ailing or dead during the summer months when they are dormant.
 Winter growers include Senecio, Kalanchoe, and Dudleya.
 Avoid excessive watering for these three, especially California native Dudleyas.
 Early summer is a good time for most succulent families to take cuttings and start propagation.
 Many succulents will come into flower, and hummingbirds are attracted to their blossoms.